rashiq/mysql-digest/README.md

 # mysql-digest

-A library for computing MySQL query digests, matching the one in MySQL's Performance Schema.
+A library for computing unique fingerprints for MySQL queries, matching the one in MySQL's Performance Schema.

 It reimplements MySQL's sql lexer to accurately normalize queries.

 ## Installation